VegasHC/Vegashealthcare.com/content/collections/pages/vhc-event-sponsorship.md

         content:
           -
             type: text
-            text: 'Here are the benefits of being a sponsor:'
+            text: 'The benefits of being a sponsor include:'
       -
         type: bulletList
         content: